nora-codes/CS50-PSET10/README.md

 encryption methods.

 - *View your encryption key*: Displayed using [***key.html***](/application/templates/key.html).
-Shows the user's universal encryption key to memorise for all of their passwords.
+Shows the user's universal encryption key to memorise.

 ### [website.html](/application/templates/website.html)

 Displays a dropdown of website options for the user to choose from.
-One of the options is 'test your own...', where the user can type in a website custom name instead.
+One of the options is 'test your own...', where the user can type in a custom website name instead.

 ### [requirements.html](/application/templates/requirements.html)